Surprising Depression Triggers As You Age

 If you’re older, you’re more at risk for the B12 blues because you may not have enough stomach acid to release B12 from food.

-Solution: Ask your doctor to measure levels of B12 in your blood.
-If it’s low, talk to your doctor about diet, oral supplements, or an injection to see what might be right for you.
+Options: Ask your doctor to measure levels of B12 in your blood.
+If it’s low, talk to your doctor about diet, and look for suitable supplements to see what might be right for you.

 Depression is a common and dangerous complication of many chronic conditions, including diabetes.
-Depression also may keep you from taking good care of your diabetes.
+Depression also may keep you from taking good care of your condition.

-Solution: Talk to your doctor if you’ve been depressed for more than two weeks.
+Options: Talk to your doctor if your depression does not ease.
 Talk therapy, medication, and better diabetes control can help you manage both conditions.

-9 Drinking About 1 in 4 older people who drink heavily have major depression.
-Some older people start drinking more because of stressful events, such as retirement or a death in the family. .
+About 1 in 4 older people who drink heavily have major depression.
+Some may start drinking more because of stressful events, such as retirement or a death in the family.

 Yet alcohol problems are often mistaken for other age-related issues.